-- Trek to Everest Base Camp (5,364 m), the foot of the world’s highest mountain, Mount Everest
+- Stand at Everest Base Camp (5,364 m); the foot of the world's highest mountain, beneath the Khumbu Icefall

-- Experience authentic Sherpa culture and hospitality in villages like Namche Bazaar, Machhermo, Dzongla, and Pheriche
+- Experience authentic Sherpa culture; in high-altitude villages including Namche Bazaar, Machhermo, Dzongla, and Pheriche

-- Enjoy a scenic mountain flight to and from Lukla, one of the world’s most exciting airstrips
+- Fly to Lukla (2,840 m); on a scenic mountain flight, one of the world's most thrilling domestic routes

-Why Choose the EBC Cho La Pass Trek?
+Why Choose the EBC Cho La Pass Trek with Nepal Treks and Tour?

 - It gives you more than just Everest Base Camp: you get Gokyo Lakes, Gokyo Ri, and the dramatic Cho La Pass all in one trip.